ihhub/penguinV/doc/cuda/API_description.md

 	&nbsp;&nbsp;&nbsp;&nbsp;in - an image in main memory

 	**Return value:**
 	&nbsp;&nbsp;&nbsp;&nbsp;image in GPU memory.
-If the function fails exception imageException is raised.
+If the function fails exception penguinVException is raised.

 	##### Syntax:
 	```cpp